-The Chernobyl disaster was a nuclear accident that happened in 1986, which is said to be one of the worst nuclear disasters in history.
-It occured in the no.4 reactor in the Chernobyl nuclear power plant when running the safety test on an RBMK type nuclear reactor.
-It happened near the city of Pripyat in the North of Ukraninan SSR.
-There are several conspiracy theories regarding the disaster that have aroused from the information given by the people.
+The Chernobyl disaster was a nuclear accident that occurred in 1986 and is considered one of the worst nuclear disasters in history.
+It happened in the No. 4 reactor at the Chernobyl Nuclear Power Plant during a safety test on an RBMK-type nuclear reactor.
+The accident took place near the city of Pripyat in the north of the Ukrainian SSR.
+Several conspiracy theories regarding the disaster have arisen from information shared by people.

 Fact: No, Not true

-The victims and workers of the Chernobyl nuclear disaster state that they witnessed the black human-like winged creature with bright red eyes.
-This bird was reportedly seen at the chernobyl plant on the day of the accident.
-The person who has seen the creature was said to have nightmares and threatening phone calls.
-Even though the humanly and bird-like creature cannot call, many believed that it did so.
+Victims and workers of the Chernobyl nuclear disaster reported witnessing a black, human-like winged creature with bright red eyes.
+This bird was reportedly seen at the Chernobyl plant on the day of the accident.
+Individuals who claimed to have seen the creature reported nightmares and threatening phone calls.
+Even though a human-like, bird-like creature is unlikely to make phone calls, many believed that it did.

 Fact: No, it isn’t